Historical Perspectives On Contemporary Issues

-Join us to examine vaccine skepticism, in contemporary America, historically, and in the clinic.
+Join us to examine vaccine skepticism—in contemporary America, historically, and in the clinic.
 What are the historical roots of resistance to vaccination?
-What is the data about contemporary attitudes?
+What does the data about contemporary attitudes show?
 How do these attitudes relate to changing social, economic and political contexts?
 How do these issues play out in the relationship between a doctor and a patient?
 Three experts will share their research and experience on these questions, and lead our discussion.

 "Trust in Science: Vaccines" is the first event in a series inspired by Perceptions of Science in America, a report from the Public Face of Science Initiative at the American Academy of Arts and Sciences.
-Two more events later in the year will cover trust in science through evolution and climate change.
+Two more events will cover trust in science through evolution and climate change.
 This series is presented by the Consortium for History of Science, Technology and Medicine.

 Insights from the Collections

 The Consortium's collections provide many opportunities to learn more about the history of vaccinations and public perceptions of science.

 Our cross-institutional search tool allows researchers to investigate materials across multiple institutions from a single interface.
 With more than 4.4 million catalog records of rare books and manuscripts, the Consortium's search hub offers scholars and the public the ability to identify and locate relevant materials.

 Search the Consortium search hub.

 Some archival materials related to this topic include: